labyrinthofdreams/screenpicker/README.md

 - git submodule init
 - git submodule update
 - Open screenpicker.pro in Qt Creator.
 Build->Build Project.
+- Put avisynth.dll in the executable directory
-- Put avinfo.exe and avisynth.dll in the executable directory
+- Put mediainfo.exe and mediainfo.dll in the executable directory
 - Create directory "avisynth" in the executable directory and put the avisynth plug-ins there

 FAQ